 Sadly, the purpose of our photoshoot was to capture some interior pictures to then post them next to the ‘for sale’ announcement.
 Even though my father wholeheartedly hates the idea, the whole family has been trying to persuade him to give up this property.
 Usually, he refuses to even have a discussion about this topic, but when I offered to take pictures, he agreed.

 I chose to edit these photographs in black and white.
-When you strip off the color from an image and only things that remain are shapes and lines, lights and shadows, it becomes more about an emotion and feeling rather than specific objects or even subjects.
-And that’s exactly what I wanted the viewer to get from these photos – feeling of wistfulness and nostalgia and hopefully direct their attention toward those components that otherwise could have been ignored or left unnoticed.
+When you strip off the color from an image and only things that remain are shapes and lines, lights and shadows.
+It becomes more about an emotion and feeling, rather than specific objects or even subjects.
+That’s exactly what I wanted the viewer to get from these photos – feeling of wistfulness and nostalgia and hopefully direct their attention toward those components that otherwise could have been ignored or left unnoticed.

 Writing + photography contributed by Sopo Titvinidze.